 buy Aurogra online made in america Stroke and other cardiovascular diseases are linked closely to high blood pressure.
 In many studies, hypertension is a strong predictor of these severe problems, including stroke (brain attack), congestive heart failure, and even myocardial infarction (heart attack).

-The unambiguously importance of salt intake (sodium chloride) with regard to high blood pressure is well linked.
+The purchase Lyrica cheap importance of salt intake (sodium chloride) with regard to high blood pressure is well linked.
 Most of these studies have been a type of case control showing high probable causal relationship.
 Some other studies have shown that higher salt intake predicted the higher incidence of cardiovascular diseases over time.

 But a recent published and peer reviewed study, with randomized NON-hypertensive persons, about 3000 of them, has put a strong lock on this issue.
 In the study, persons were given about 2.6 gms or 2.0 gms of salt daily.
 Another group of placebo was a control also.
 The groups were followed out to 18 months or 36-48 months.
 Then all the groups (cohorts) were followed over the next 10-15 years!

 There was a remarkable 30% (approximate) lower incidence of cardiovascular events during this period.
 This finding was controlled for age, body mass, sex, ethnic origin, and initial blood pressure – when compared to the placebo group.